 If the issue persists, you can try going back to the Driver window (shown above) and this time select Disable Device and restart your system.
 When Windows relaunches, go back to Device Manager, find U24XL with SPDIF I/O, right click it and re-enable the device.
 You will need to restart again and we recommend creating a new Studio project.

 If disabling the device does not resolve the issue still, you may again go back to the Driver window and select Uninstall Device.
 When you restart your machine, the device will reinstall.
 Relaunch Studio and create a new project.

 If the issue still persists, please contact us.

 The source will automatically be labeled Audio 1 and appear in both the Inputs list and the Audio Mixer.

-You can adjust the channel input into Studio by navigating to the Input Settings tab, selecting AUDIO1 from the source drop-down, and then selecting Audio on the left side.
+You can adjust the channel input into Studio by navigating to the Inputs tab, selecting the gearwheel that corresponds to Audio 1, and then selecting Audio on the left side.

 You will see both audio channels; Input 1 is the Left (L) input, Input 2 is the Right (R) input.
 Each input can be configured to send audio out to either one channel or both channels.